3 How to Measure Important Properties

 |I give you a simple example of a stress-strain diagram done without costly equipment.
 You know that particular stress - strain diagram from many experiments that you did yourself.
 You just never put it on paper.|

-we call it now about linearly for keeping the strain rate constant.
-In other
+as we call it now about linearly for keeping the strain rate constant.
+In other words: twice

 If you let go, the strain goes right back to zero.
 In other words, it doesn't matter if you go up or down with the stress; you are always on the same curve.
 This is indicated by the two arrows in the drawing above.

 Eventually, for very large strains, you come to the end of what you can do with a rubber band.
 The rubber band seems to get harder; you have to increase your

 The stress-strain curve belonging to this behavior must look as shown.
 In the beginning it increases linearly; near to the end it goes up steeply.